sa1181405/pbchocolate-private-writeups/jellyctf/web/vlookup_hot_singles_2.md

 It wasn't until I tried moving the file to my linux home directory while the spreadsheet was opened to notice it.

 How did I notice it?
-Well windows tells you that you can't move files if the app is open, and I tried to, and I noticed that the flag was in the subject metadata!
+Well, windows tells you that you can't move files if the app is open, and I tried to, and I noticed that the flag was in the subject metadata!

 ![image](https://github.com/sa1181405/pbchocolate-private-writeups/assets/170969470/9f4bcef5-946c-42ed-9827-4b3fc4795a44)